email linkedin

 WP 5: Project coordination and management, synthesis, reporting, and dissemination

-In 2022, activities and progress were reported in Executive Committee meetings 63 and 64.
-Two Task 61 work meetings were arranged in 2022.
+In 2023, we reported activities and progress in Executive Committee meetings 65 and 66.
+Six Task 61 work meetings were arranged in 2023, the majority focusing on preparation of the final Task 61 report during the fall.

 Key Findings